What do I need to know before retiring in Santo Domingo?

 When we asked people what advice they would give someone preparing to move to Santo Domingo, they said...

 "Before retiring in Santo Domingo, expats should be aware of the cost of living, which is generally lower than in other parts of the world.
 It is important to research the local healthcare system and to ensure that adequate medical insurance is in place.
 Expats should also familiarize themselves with the local culture and customs, as well as the language, to ensure a smooth transition.
-Additionally, expats should research the local job market and the availability of recreational activities to ensure that they have plenty to do in their retirement," said a member in Santo Domingo, the Dominican Republic.
+Additionally, expats should research the local job market and the availability of recreational activities to ensure that they have plenty to do in their retirement," said another expat in Santo Domingo, the Dominican Republic.

 Please login to continue reading this article.